THRIVE | FOUNDER

 Fundraising

 Thrive was my baby.
 I had to tread a fine line.
 I wanted to build a solution to a problem I had.
 But I had to confirm my guesses along the way.
 In the end, I was very proud of what we built and achieved with such a small team.
-With loyal creatives all over the world using our software to manage their gigs.
+With loyal creatives all over the world using our software to manage their projects and agencies.

 An image of the dashboard from the THrive app showing income and projects.

 It's easy to assume a need after many decades working in the industry you're building a product to serve.
-To avoid the 'assumption trap,' I hired a third party to conduct detailed and unbiased market research into creatives' pain points.
+To avoid the assumptions, I hired a third party to conduct detailed and unbiased market research into creatives' main pain points.

 Market research revealed that creatives wanted a tool that felt like it was ‘for them.'
 All-in-one functionality and clean aesthetics were a top priority.
 They wanted a design that, despite its complexity, could simplify their tasks.
 This would let them focus on their true passion: creating.